mikepsinn/forkable-world-os/docs/constitution.md

-# Constitution Template for Decentralized Autonomous Government
+# A Forkable Constitution for a Decentralized Autonomous Government

 ## Preamble
 We, the citizens of this Decentralized Autonomous Government (DAG), establish this Constitution as the foundational code of our governance system with the primary aim of creating a coordination mechanism to align incentives and efficiently achieve our shared goals.
 We embrace innovation, decentralization, and the principles of open-source governance to enhance market efficiency, and accelerate the conversion of resources into universal health and happiness.
 Our governance system is designed to preserve individual liberty, uphold free market principles, and provide all economic actors with the most complete information possible to maximize market efficiency.